-Living in an LLC is one way for students to connect with each other, faculty and staff through a shared academic interest.
+As a part of Housing and Residence Life, Living Learning Community Development is one way for students to connect with each other, faculty and staff through a shared academic interest.
 Small groups of 25-45 students interested in a particular topic live together on one floor in a residence hall.
 By taking one class with the people that they also live with LLC students enhance their understanding of their chosen topic, experience out of class programs and events, access additional resources, and build foundational relationships with others around their area of interest.

 - Mason Recreation

 Mason Recreation offers opportunities for members of the Mason and local community to develop lifelong involvement in recreational, fitness and wellness activities.
 Mason Recreation comprises the university’s six recreation and fitness facilities, as well as Mason’s club sports, intramural sports, fitness and aquatics programs and classes, as well as The EDGE, Mason’s hands-on experiential learning, teambuilding, and organizational development provider.

 While 6000 Mason students live on campus, the majority of Mason students (the other 33,000) live off campus in the community.
 Off-Campus Student Programs and Services is a comprehensive resource center offering resources, academic support, and social opportunities to specifically meet the needs of students living off-campus and those transitioning to off-campus living.
 Off-Campus Student Services offers peer advising, events connecting students to other students, movie nights, study lounges, and the Mason Reads program, a common reading program for incoming, off-campus first-year students

 - Orientation and Family Programs and Services